RobertMcReed/puck-js-hue/README.md

 Toggle light On / Off

-Puck responds with a classy yellow-green flash.
+Puck responds with a beautiful red-blue flash.

 ### Long Click (0.6s < clickDuration)

 Switch the light group the puck is currently bound to.

-Puck responds with a series of decadent blue-red flashes equal to the group number as ordered in the `GROUPS` array (one-indexed).
+Puck responds with a series of light blue-red-green flashes equal to the group number as ordered in the `GROUPS` array (one-indexed).

 ## Limitations